by Susan Flantzer

 João V and Maria Anna of Austria had six children:

 During the reign of João V, a huge amount of money was deposited into the royal treasury from the Portuguese colonies.
-João spent large sums of money on ambitious building projects and commissions and additions for his sizable art and literary collections.
+João spent large sums on ambitious building projects and expanding his sizable art and literary collections.
 Because it was important to him that Portugal be recognized internationally, João also spent large sums on embassies to the courts of Europe.
 He was deeply religious, spent much time in prayer and religious studies, and made large donations to the Holy See in the Vatican.
 Pope Benedict XIV granted him the style “Most Faithful Majesty.”

 On May 10, 1742, 52-year-old João had a stroke and became partially paralyzed.
 He recovered somewhat but was left diminished and much less energetic.
 His wife Maria Anna served as regent for the rest of his life.
 After a reign of forty-three years, João V, King of Portugal, aged 60, died on July 31, 1750, at Ribeira Palace in Lisbon, Portugal.
 He was interred at the Royal Pantheon of the House of Braganza at the Monastery of São Vicente de Fora in Lisbon.